IVF AND ICSI TREATMENT

 What is IVF?

-In Vitro Fertilization, abbreviated as IVF, is a type of Assisted Reproductive Technology (ART).
-“In Vitro” means “In the glass” Colloquially called “test tube experiments” Thus, in the IVF procedure, the eggs and sperms are combined in a controlled environment inside a laboratory in the glass.
+In Vitro Fertilisation (IVF) is an Assisted Reproductive Technology (ART) where sperms and eggs are placed in a dish and sperm are allowed to fertilise the egg overnight.
+“In Vitro” means “In the glass” Colloquially called “test tube” Thus, the term “Test Tube Baby”.
+In IVF, the eggs and sperms are combined in a controlled environment inside a laboratory in the glass dish.

 What is ICSI?

-ICSI stands for Intracytoplasmic sperm injection.
-ICSI is also a type of an IVF procedure where a single sperm is injected directly into the egg.
-Of all the available sperms, the embryologist picks up the healthiest one that is then used to fertilise the selected egg in the laboratory.
+ICSI stands for Intracytoplasmic sperm injection is an Assisted Reproductive Technology (ART) where a sperm is injected directly injected into the egg.
+Of all the available sperms, the embryologist picks up the healthiest one that is then injected into the egg under the microscope in the laboratory.

-After successful fertilisation, the embryo is transferred into the uterus in the same way as in an IVF procedure.
-ICSI differs from IVF in the only way that the sperm does not itself penetrate the egg but is injected into it.
+After successful fertilisation, the embryo is transferred into the womb (uterus) in the same way as in an IVF procedure.

 Who needs IVF / ICSI?

-IVF or ICSI treatment procedure is recommended to couples for whom natural egg fertilisation inside the body of the female partner isn’t feasible or hasn’t happened.
+IVF or ICSI treatment procedure is recommended to couples for whom natural egg fertilisation isn’t feasible or hasn’t happened inside the body of the female partner.
 This may be due to male or female fertility disorders as mentioned below: